 College: Johns Hopkins University

-One of the shorter but equally valuable free courses in our ranking, Covid-19 Contact Tracing from Johns Hopkins University trains students to become effective contact tracers amid the coronavirus pandemic.
-Taught by Associate Scientist Emily Gurley, this 7-hour class addresses topics such as:
+This is one of the shorter but equally valuable free courses in our ranking.
+Covid-19 Contact Tracing from Johns Hopkins University trains students to become effective contact tracers amid the coronavirus pandemic.
+Taught by Associate Scientist Emily Gurley, this 7-hour class in public health addresses topics such as:

 - Infection Disease Transmission